mirgin01/EGA-VCF-AF-pipeline/README.md

 #### Step 6: Sex Inference

 Infer sample sex using its genomic information.
 If sex cannot be determined, sex-based grouping will be skipped.

+**Note:** Currently, only XX and XY sexes are inferred.
+Aneuploides will land under undefined.

 ### MODULE 2: Delete related samples